lcpaquet/spotify.nvim/README.md

 # Spotify.nvim

-A Neovim plugin to control Spotify with visual feedback.
+A Neovim plugin to control Spotify with visual feedback. (still in production)

 ## Usage